 ERIN KEEFE, Program Coordinator Windsor County

 Erin has a Bachelor’s Degree in Human Services.
 After graduating in 2008, Erin worked in case management and family services.
 Erin came to Valley Court Diversion in 2016.
 She enjoys working in Restorative Justice because the goal is to make sure that everyone who is involved gets the opportunity to participate and be made whole.
 In her free time, Erin loves spending time with her family.
-During the summer they love to spend time at the beach and find local swimming holes.

 AMBER RICARD-PITTMAN, Program Coordinator Lower Grafton County